EVORA-project/evora-ontology/models/docs/tagSequence.md

 # Slot: tag sequence (tagSequence)

 _The name of the DNA coding sequence or corresponding peptide/protein sequence fused to a sequence of interest, used to facilitate experimental operations such as purification, detection, localization, tracking, solubility enhancement, or selection.
-Applicable to both proteins and nucleic acids_
+Applicable to both proteins and nucleic acids._